What is the Hazard Perception test?

 The Learn To Drive With RED app allows you to practice your hazard perception skills with multiple video clips and prepare for your theory test.

-The test is scored based on how quickly you respond to developing hazards.
-You can earn up to five points for each correctly identified danger, with the maximum possible score being 75 points.
+To pass the test, you must achieve a minimum of 44 out of 75 points.
+You can earn up to five points for each correctly identified danger.
 The faster you respond, the higher your score.
 Missing hazards, responding too late, or clicking excessively without reason can reduce your score.

-To pass the test, you must achieve a minimum of 44 out of 75 points.
 This ensures that you can identify risks quickly and take appropriate action, as expected in real driving conditions.

 In the test, each of the 14 clips contains at least one developing hazard.
 To prepare, it’s important to:

-Preparing for your Hazard Perception Test can be a bit nerve-wracking, especially if it’s your first time.
-The key to passing is not only in recognising these road dangers but also in reacting promptly and effectively.
-Here are some essential tips that will guide you through the process, improve your awareness, and boost your chances of passing on your first attempt:
+Preparing for your hazard perception test can be a bit nerve-wracking, especially if it’s your first time.
+The key to passing is not only in recognising these hazards but also in reacting quickly and effectively.

 This section of the theory test lasts approximately 20 minutes.
 During this time, you will watch 14 video clips, and your task is to respond to any hazards that develop during each clip.